 Ultimate is a team sport played with a disc, more commonly known as a frisbee, between two teams of seven players on a field similar in dimensions to a football field.
 The objective of the game is to score by catching a pass in the opponent's end zone.
 You may not run with the disc, it is advanced by completing passes to teammates.
 Ultimate is a transition game in which players move quickly from offense to defense on turnovers.
 Turnovers occur with a dropped pass, an interception, a pass out of bounds, or when a player holds the disc for more than ten seconds.
-For the basics, check out, Ultimate in 10 Simple Rules.
+For the basics, check out Ultimate in 10 Simple Rules.

 WHAT IF I'VE NEVER PLAYED BEFORE?

 No need to worry!
 Whether you've been playing the sport for years or just discovered Ultimate at Whitman, our fall season is for you.
 Our fall season is less intense and full of fun.
 We practice five days a week with a co-ed scrimmage every Friday on Ankeny.
-During the fall, the Sweets travel to two fun tournaments, splitting into X and Y teams, to compete in OFUDGE in Corvallis, OR and Sundodger in Seattle, WA.
+During the fall, the Sweets travel to two fun tournaments, splitting into X and Y teams, to compete in OFUDGE in Eugene, OR and Beaver Brawl in Corvallis, OR.
 During the spring season, the Sweets get more serious.
 We split into two groups based mainly on skill level but also commitment level.
 In the upcoming 2018 season, we will be dividing into two teams, a division I and division III, so even brand new players will be able to in tournaments while the division I team focuses on making nationals and placing well at bigger tournaments like Stanford Invite and The Northwest Challenge Cup.

 WHEN AND WHERE ARE PRACTICES?